Rivers' Stepping Stones

 When Sam was seven his father died in a highway accident and his mother raised him in North Little Rock, Arkansas, where she taught at Shorter College.
 After a stint in the Navy, Sam went north to Boston, where he studied at Boston Conservatory and worked steadily for around fifteen years, seven nights a week, with people like Gigi Gryce, Jaki Byard, and, later, the young Tony Williams.
 There were also reed gigs with Billie Holiday and T-Bone Waker.

 In fact, Sam was on the road playing the blues with T-Bone when he got a call to join the Miles Davis quintet.
 He replaced George Coleman and lasted six months, and even a casual listen to the one album he made with the group, Miles in Tokyo, tells why.
 It was 1964.
 Miles and the rest of the band were doing finely crafted but polite versions of "If I Were a Bell" and "My Funny Valentine" and Sam was soaring off into the stratosphere, playing lengthy solos of gut-wrenching intensity that stuck out like sore thumbs.
 Later in the sixties he worked in the volcanic bands of McCoy Tyner and Cecil Taylor, situations in which he was more at home, and recorded his first albums for Blue Note.
 During the early seventies he slowly built a devoted following in New York and recorded some remarkable albums for Impulse.
-On the first one, Stream, and in many of his live performances, he simply improvised, backed by bass and drums and switching from one of his instruments to the other, for an hour or more at a time, without planning anything in advance.
+On the first one, Streams, and in many of his live performances, he simply improvised, backed by bass and drums and switching from one of his instruments to the other, for an hour or more at a time, without planning anything in advance.
 On the other hand, his big band music, captured on the Impulse! album Crystals, was rigorously structured.

 Lately Rivers' small groups have been purveying the best of both worlds, and this album, the first with his current quartet, strikes a particularly judicious balance.
 It is free and controlled, passionate and lucid.
 A few days before Rivers made the record, I visited him at Studio Rivbea, and he said something that might serve as his credo, if he believed in such things: "You can come out here and be an intuitive musician and be really happening, but your dreams and visions won't last forever.
 If you don't get into the books and get your technical thing together while that intuitive thing is happening, you won't survive."